ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 #### **Parallel computing for HPC environments**

-The FVLib code take advantage of modern HPC systems by implementing
+The FVLib code multiprocessing capabilities are implemented based on the <span style="color:blue">_shared-memory and message-passing parallel programming models_</span> through the OpenMP and OpenMPI application programming interfaces.
+It allows the development and deployment of portable and scalable large-scale parallel applications that take advantage of modern HPC systems.

+---

 ### Contributing